sophiebaud11/simple_slack-1/README.md

       background-color: rgba(25,80,200,0.7)
     }
     ```
     The first selector, `.small-box` selects all of the elements with the `small-box` class, while the second selects the **one** element with the id `big-box` (`id`s are exclusive--you can only assign them to one element on a page).
 And they each define the width, height, and background-color for the divs.
 If you go back the browser now, you should see your boxes.
-10. add hover

-11. add animation

-12. script: log to console

-13. script: getElement and change innerHTML
+Change some colors and add some more boxes to get a sense of how all this works.
+Add some text to a box and see if you can style it.
+10. While most of the interactivity we build will happen with javascript, there are some things you can do with just css.
+For instance, if you paste the following chunk of css at the bottom of your `style.css` file and then resize your web browser, you should see the `#big-box` div change size once the browser crosses the 600px-wide threshold:
+    ```css
+    @media screen and (max-width: 600px)  {
+      #big-box {
+        width: 100px;
+      }
+    }
+    ```
+    Try adding a few extra changes--you can change anything you'd like, but usually this sort of "media query" is used to give the page a new layout when it's viewed on a small screen (like a phone).
+    Next, add the following little chunk to add some behavior to your `.small-box` divs whenever a user hovers over them with the mouse:
+    ```css
+    .small-box:hover {
+      background-color: rgba(255,240,40,0.9);
+      width: 250px;
+    }
+    ```
+    Reload the page and you should see your small red squares turn into wide yellow rectangles when you hover over them.
+Try adding a `:hover` selector for one of your other elements, and experiment with changing different properties.
+11. To add an extra little bit of polish, add this one line to your `.small-box` css: `transition: 1s;` . . . reload the page and see how much more elegant the `:hover` effects are.
+If you are lost at this point, you can find the complete css for this practice project in the [github repository](https://github.com/learninglab-dev/simple_slack/blob/master/public/first-project/style.css).

+## JS on the client side

+## Creating routes and views

+## Handling Post requests